spuder/sbt-package-cookbook/README.md

 ## Test Kitchen

-If you want both an ubuntu and centos vagrant vm's spun up with test kitchen, run the following
+If you want both an Ubuntu and CentOs vagrant VMs spun up with test kitchen, run the following

     kitchen create
     kitchen list
     kitchen converge

 Then log into your instance

     kitchen login default-ubuntu-1404